namely/rightsizing-poc/1-rightsizing/README.md

 ### Using Kubecost to Get the Recommendations

 1. On your web browser, open the Kubecost **Request Sizing Recommendations** page: https://kubecost.namely.land/request-sizing.html.
-You should see a
 2. Since we are doing *int* environment first, click the **Switch Cluster** button on the lower-left corner and switch to *int*
 3. In the main viewport, change the following values:
    1. **Profile**: choose *Development* (*Production* profile is for *stg* and *prd* clusters)